gilbertdyer2/UnityDrawingRecognition/README.md

 ## Setup
 ### Basic Setup
 To set up basic recognition functionality with the provided character libraries, you'll need to do the following:

+1. Download ' ' and drag it into the scene as a prefab.
+Then select it to view its fields.
-1. Drag your main camera to the 'Camera' field of the MouseTracker script.
+2. Drag your main camera to the 'Camera' field of the MouseTracker script.
-2. Set the draw area by dragging a 2D collider to the 'Draw Surface' of the Drawing Recognition script.
-Alternatively, if this is set to none, drawing will be possible anywhere.
+3. Set the draw area by dragging a 2D collider to the 'Draw Surface' field of the Drawing Recognition script.
+Alternatively, if this is set to none, drawing will be possible anywhere on-screen.
-3. If your project has a static 2D backdrop, set the field 'Duck Point Z Value' to a Z value that lies behind the backdrop from the perspective of the camera.
+4. If your project has a static 2D backdrop, set the field 'Duck Point Z Value' to a Z value that lies behind the backdrop from the perspective of the camera.
 This is optional, but gets rid of the connecting lines between separately drawn segments.
-4. In a separate script, implement controls to clear the drawing and get matches to it (examples below)
+5. In a separate script, implement controls to clear the drawing and get matches to it (examples below)

 	#### Ex.1 With Hotkeys:
 	```c#